albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 |Set as Flight Plan Alternate| Set as Flight Plan Alternate
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-These menu items are only enabled for a right click on a departure or destination airport name or ICAO.
+These menu items are only enabled for a right click on a departure or destination airport name or airport ident.
 Same functionality as in :ref:`map-context-menu` and in :ref:`flight-plan-table-view-context-menu`.

-.. _logbook-add:

-|Add Logbook Entry| Add Logbook Entry
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Add a logbook entry manually.

-See :ref:`logbook-dialog-add` and :ref:`logbook-dialog-edit`
-below for more information about the add/edit dialog.

-|Edit Logbook Entry| Edit Logbook Entry
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Open the edit dialog for one or more logbook entries.

-The edit dialog shows a column of checkboxes on the right side if more than one logbook entry is selected.
-These allow to choose the fields to change for all selected entries.

-See :ref:`logbook-dialog-edit` below for more information about the add/edit dialog.

-|Delete Logbook Entry| Delete Logbook Entry
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Remove the selected logbook entries after a confirmation dialog.
-Undo is not possible but database backups are created on each start.
-See :ref:`files-logbook` for information about database backup files.

 Files
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''